amyschmid/cdr/README.md

      - If you use gene expression data from that repository in a publication, please cite the source article:
      - Copy number variation is associated with gene expression change in archaea.
 Keely A. Dulmage, Cynthia L. Darnell, Angie Vreugdenhil, and Amy K. Schmid1 Microb Genom.
 2018 Sep; 4(9): e000210. doi: 10.1099/mgen.0.000210

+- bam files for ChIP-seq visualization.
+     - These can be generated using the code in the ChIP-seq folder or
+     - Downloaded from the sequence read archive at accession XXXXXX.